What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 b) calcium channel blockers:

-Calcium channel blockers are drugs like Verapamil or Nifedipine which are used to dilate blood vessels and increase the blood flow and oxygen to the heart reducing the workload.
+Calcium channel blockers are drugs like verapamil or nifedipine, which are used to dilate blood vessels and increase the blood flow and oxygen to the heart reducing the workload.

 c) Anticonvulsants: